kcp-dev/kcp/docs/content/setup/quickstart-kind.md

 This guide walks you through deploying kcp on a [kind](https://kind.sigs.k8s.io/) (Kubernetes in Docker) cluster using Helm, setting up multiple workspaces, and configuring access for different teams using client certificates.

+This guide covers the Helm-based deployment.
+A kcp-operator-based walkthrough will be added in a follow-up.

 ## Prerequisites

 Before starting, ensure you have the following tools installed: